ReapersVigilance/Palworld_Modding_Guides/KawaiiPhysicsPlayer.md

 </table>

 ## Step 6 _ (UE) - `Import Hair FBX`
-- Import your FBX into the folder Hair 001
+- Import your FBX into the folder Hair001
     - Rename `Skeletal Mesh` to `SK_Player_Hair001`
 - Renaming anything else is up to you
 - Right click on the `Skeletal Mesh` and Create an `Animation Blueprint`